GreenFlag31/modal-library/README.md

 # Options

-The modal supports a range of customisable options.
+The modal supports a range of customisable options:

 ```
 Options {